jonnonz1/nz-statute-book/acts/public/2003/maori-television-service-te-aratuku-whakaata-irirangi-maori-act-2003.md

 **Key provisions about Māori Television Service**

 ### 8 Functions of Service
-(1) The principal function of the Service is to contribute to the protection and promotion of te reo Māori me ōna tikanga through the provision, in te reo Māori and English, of a high-quality, cost-effective television service that informs, educates, and entertains viewers, and enriches New Zealand's society, culture, and heritage.
+(1) The principal function of the Service is to contribute to the protection and promotion of te reo Māori me ngā tikanga Māori through the provision, in te reo Māori and English, of a high-quality, cost-effective television service that informs, educates, and entertains viewers, and enriches New Zealand's society, culture, and heritage.
 (2) The Service must also—
   (a) ensure that during prime time it broadcasts mainly in te reo Māori; and (b) ensure that at other times it broadcasts a substantial proportion of its programmes in te reo Māori; and